Luke Gearing generously posted some side-by-side comparisons of bullet points vs prose.

 Is there a word, phrase, or trope for when something makes the opposite point of what it intended to do?

-Bullet points tend to make me (slightly) less mistake prone than the prose, they make me more eager to pick up and place the module in the game world, they make me wanna run the game, I get stoked!
+Bullet points tend to make me much less mistake prone than the prose, they make me more eager to pick up and place the module in the game world, they make me wanna run the game, I get stoked!
 My attention is immediately drawn to the bullet point version of that.
 I’d make small edits, like “one set nonlocal look and material”—the word “set” is often used as a verb so that sentence becomes clearer with “one set has non-local material and style”, tiny things.

 Where I to go read this like a book, over breakfast or in bed, the prose is fine, but bullets work way better for me for something I’d wanna actually run.